On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: The Ordinal Model

 We use $\PP(\MM)$ to denote a \emph{class} (set) of preferences over $\MM$.
 When $\MM$ is clear from the context, we simplify notation and denote $\PP(\MM)$ by $\PP$.
 We use $\veco\in \PP^n$ to denote a \emph{preference profile}, a vector of $n$ preferences in $\PP$, one for each agent.

-Throughout this paper we assume that items are \emph{goods}: and agent is never harmed by getting additional items.
+Throughout this paper we assume that items are \emph{goods}: an agent is never harmed by getting additional items.
 That is, we assume that all preferences are weakly monotone.
-A preference $\preq$ is \emph{weakly monotone} (or simply \emph{monotone}) if $\forall T\subseteq S \subseteq \MM$ it holds that $T\preq S$. {Moreover, we will assume that {ordinal} preferences are strict.
+A preference $\preq$ is \emph{weakly monotone} (or simply \emph{monotone}) if {for every $T\subseteq S \subseteq \MM$} it holds that $T\preq S$. {Moreover, we will assume that {ordinal} preferences are strict.
 We denote the set of all \emph{monotone and strict} preferences over $\MM$ by $\Pnmon(\MM)$.}

 {We are interested in mechanisms where the numbering of the goods does not affect the outcome (see \cref{definition:neutrality}).
 To make this formal we next define the notion of \emph{permuted preferences}.} Let $\perM$ denote the set of all permutations over $\MM$.
-For permutation $\pi\in \perM$ we use $\pi(S)$ to denote the set of goods $\{\pi(x)|x\in S\}$.
+For permutation $\pi\in \perM$ and set $S\subseteq\MM$ we use $\pi(S)$ to denote the set of goods $\left\{\pi(x)\mid x\in S\right\}$.

 \begin{definition}[Permuted preference] Given a permutation $\pi\in\perM$, for any preference $\preq$, let $\preq^{\pi}$ denote the preference defined as follows.
 For $S,T \subseteq \MM$: \end{definition}